-Regarding the information just discussed, I want to emphasize that these recommendations and capital estimates are preliminary, and capital investment actually required to meet each system's actual needs may be greater or less McGill's estimates.
+- After closing, Red Bird intends to make investments in replacements and upgrades necessary to ensure the wastewater system it is acquiring complies with all applicable health, safety, and environmental regulations and can provide customers safe and reliable wastewater service at reasonable rates.
+I previously described Kimley Horn's preliminary estimate of the cost of the work and capital necessary to address problems and compliance concerns with the Meadowlands wastewater system.
+However, Kimley Horn's assessment was based on data provided by the seller, information available from public records, and information gathered during a field survey of visible, above-ground assets.
+The assessment did not include any detailed investigation of system components, any system testing procedures, or an inspection or assessment of pipelines, valves, or other below-ground facilities.
+For those reasons, the survey and capital estimates are preliminary. - I want to emphasize that Kimley Horn's findings and recommendations are preliminary and capital investment required to meet each system's actual needs may be greater or less Kimley Horn's estimates.
 If our affiliate group's ownership and operation of more than 800 water and wastewater systems in ten other states has taught us anything, it's that we can never precisely know what capital investment will be required for repairs and upgrades until we have a chance to operate the systems we acquire.
 Only after having some experience with operating the acquired facilities can we truly determine the nature and full extent of the problems those systems face, and the most cost-effective ways to address and remedy those problems.
-I am certain we will find that true for the Pine Mountain systems as well.
-Whatever problems ultimately are determined to exist and require remediation - problems that equally confront the current owner selling the Pine Mountain systems or any other party seeking to acquire those systems - Red Bird will fix those problems in the most cost-effective way possible.
-Our track record outside North Carolina is clear: CSWR does not invest capital unnecessarily, and it does not "gold plate" the systems it owns and operates.
-We invest the capital needed to provide safe, reliable,
+I am certain we will find that true for the Meadowlands system as well.
+Whatever problems ultimately are determined to exist and require remediation - problems that equally confront the current owner selling the Meadowlands system, or any other party seeking to acquire the Meadowlands system - Red Bird will fix those problems in the most cost-effective way possible.
+Our track record outside North Carolina is clear: CSWR does not invest capital unnecessarily and it does not "gold plate" the systems it owns and operates.
+We invest the capital needed to provide safe, reliable, and environmentally compliant water and wastewater service.
+This is the same attitude and track record we will bring to the Meadowlands system as well.

-- and environmentally compliant water and wastewater service.
-This is the same attitude and track record we will bring to the Pine Mountain systems as well. - 3 Q. WHAT IS THE COMPLIANCE HISTORY OF THE PINE MOUNTAIN
+Q. WHAT IS THE COMPLIANCE HISTORY OF THE MEADOWLANDS

-SYSTEMS?
+SYSTEM?